When I lost weight, movies were my main inspiration.

 LBS is a movie with a really interesting story.
 The writer, Carmine Famiglietti was heavily overweight.
 He wanted motivation to lose weight.
 So he decided to make a movie about himself losing weight, and he starred in it himself.
 That genius decision led to the creation of LBS, an independent movie that Hollywood producers didn’t back.
 LBS is a real, honest, gritty story that shows what it’s really like to try to go from obese to healthy.
 It’s great, and I really respect the writer / actor for his bravery.
 I mean, so far from Megan Fox wanting to show off her body, Carmine Famiglietti intentionally created a movie about one of the less impressive aspects of his life.
 To me that makes him a hero.

 So there we are.
-Ten Hollywood movies that will inspire weight loss but which aren’t about weight loss, and one movie made independently by a guy who was brave enough to share his weight loss journey.
-What a great guy.
+Ten Hollywood movies that will inspire you to get in shape but which aren’t about weight loss, and one movie made independently by a guy who was brave enough to share his weight loss journey.
+What a lad.